by Samy Sriram

 2. Grayscale Ethereum Mini Trust ETF ($ETH)

-The Grayscale Ethereum Mini Trust ($ETH) is a low-cost, passively managed fund solely invested in Ether, aiming to reflect Ether's value based on the CoinDesk Ether Price Index (ETX) price, minus expenses and liabilities.
+The Grayscale Ethereum Mini Trust ($ETH) is a low-cost, passively managed fund solely invested in Ether, aiming to reflect Ether's value based on the CoinDesk Ether Price Index (ETX) Price.

 3. iShares Ethereum Trust ETF ($ETHA)